 Next up is Buda Castle, which is a grandiose World Heritage site nestled next to the river, slightly North of Liberty Statue.

 The castle has many interesting features and is a fantastic visit, and yet again offers some fantastic views.
 Don’t miss it.

 Finally, although briefly mentioned before and not an attraction as such, the river that separates the two sides of the city is definitely a big draw.
 Some fantastic examples of architecture and engineering surround the calm water, so spending some time walking the banks is a must.

 I spent a good while here, and if there’s something that didn’t make this post, it’s cos it was no good or not unique.
-I found the culinary experience underwhelming, but food (and drink!) is cheap and fun everywhere.
-Make sure you book a restaurant too, as not many accept walk ins.
+Food (and drink!) is cheap and fun everywhere, but make sure you book if you’re going to a restaurant, as the popular ones don’t accept walk ins.

 A beautiful city nonetheless, that everyone should visit, however a weekend here is ample.